 - Further information

-- the Etruscan alphabet, which led to Gallo-Etruscan writing.
-It was found in Northern Italy, on the south side of the River Po.
+- the Etruscan alphabet, giving rise to Gallo-Etruscan epigraphy, the oldest.
+It is found in northern Italy, on the right bank of the Po.
 These inscriptions should not be confused with the Lepontic inscriptions ;

 Go to the online resources.Online resources

 There are half a dozen inscriptions in Cisalpine Gaul.
 Gallo-Etruscan inscriptions are concentrated around the city of Lugano (for this reason, it is sometimes called the "Lugano alphabet"), in Northern Italy.

 This must be distinguished from the Lepontic epigraphy.
 The Gallo-Etruscan inscriptions are Gaulish written in an alphabet that does not distinguish voiced and voiceless stops.

 Nasals before stops are very often missing.
 There are two types of sibilants.

 In the Gallo-Etruscan corpus, two of the three stone inscriptions are bilingual Gaulish-Latin (Todi and Vercelli), and these inscriptions can be dated to at least the second part of the 3rd c.
 BC.